To provide a policy on the eligibility of learners to receive their qualification at a graduation ceremony.

 8.4.
 The graduate award document, transcript and academic record will be that of Otago Polytechnic Limited and will follow all academic quality processes of Otago Polytechnic Limited.

 8.5.
-Any use of the partner logo or any accompanying wording on the award document will be determined by Otago Polytechnic Limited policy Award Certificates for Qualifications.
+Any use of the partner logo or any accompanying wording on the award document will be determined by Otago Polytechnic Ltd policy Award Certificates for Qualifications.

 8.6.
-The graduands will be listed in the Otago Polytechnic Limited Graduation Ceremony booklet and will be listed as graduating at the ‘host’ Institution.
+The graduands will be listed in the Otago Polytechnic Ltd Graduation Ceremony booklet and will be listed as graduating at the ‘host’ Institution.

 8.7.
 Any senior academic staff member representing the responsible School/College should attend the host graduation ceremony.
 There should also be provision for the Chief Executive, or nominated delegate, to attend the host institution graduation ceremony.